 Deep Run is a tiny town located in the state of North Carolina.
 With a population of 572 people and just one neighborhood, Deep Run is the 470th largest community in North Carolina.

-Deep Run is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Deep Run is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Deep Run is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Deep Run who work in management occupations (24.69%), business and financial occupations (24.07%), and sales jobs (16.05%).

 The per capita income in Deep Run in 2022 was $34,277, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $137,108 for a family of four.
 However, Deep Run contains both very wealthy and poor people as well.